2025–26 Cymru Premier

-The 2025–26 Cymru Premier (Uwch Gynghrair Cymru 2024–25; known as the JD Cymru Premier for sponsorship reasons) is the 34th season of the Cymru Premier (formerly known as the Welsh Premier League), the highest football league within Wales since its establishment in 1992.
+The 2025–26 Cymru Premier (Uwch Gynghrair Cymru 2025–26; known as the JD Cymru Premier for sponsorship reasons) was the 34th season of the Cymru Premier (formerly known as the Welsh Premier League), the highest football league within Wales since its establishment in 1992.
+This was the final season of the competition to utilise a 12 team format, and the final to not use VAR (video assistant referee), in advance of its introduction for 2026–27.

+The New Saints were league champions - their 18th title and the fifth in row.

 Teams

 The league consisted of twelve teams; the top ten teams from the previous season, one team promoted from the Cymru North, and one team promoted from the Cymru South.
 The New Saints entered the season as defending champions (for the fourth consecutive season).
 This was the final season to consist of twelve teams, with the league set to expand to sixteen teams from 2026 to 2027.

 Team changes

 The following teams changed division since the 2024–25 season.